Platform Overview: ShipPost, ShipStation, and EasyPost at a Glance

 ShipStation excels in multi-channel integration, offering direct connections to over 130 selling channels including all major marketplaces, social commerce platforms, and e-commerce solutions.
 The platform’s strength lies in its ability to normalize order data from different sources into a consistent format, making it easier to process orders regardless of their origin.

 ShipPost takes a more selective approach to integrations, focusing on quality over quantity.
-The platform maintains deep integrations with 45+ major selling channels, prioritizing platforms that benefit most from AI optimization.
+The platform maintains deep integrations with 50+ major selling channels (expanded from 45+ in early 2026), prioritizing platforms that benefit most from AI optimization.
 Each integration includes visual content synchronization, ensuring product images remain consistent across channels and shipping documentation.

 EasyPost offers integration flexibility through its API-first approach, allowing developers to connect virtually any system.
 However, each integration requires custom development work, making it less accessible for non-technical teams but more powerful for companies with specific requirements.